 In this lab you will experiment with a number of the devices we will use throughout the circuit.
 Some of these you may have seen in physics or high school courses, such as resistors and meters.
 Others, such as diodes, function generators, and oscilloscopes, are probably new to you.
 As is generally true in this lab, you should not worry about understanding every detail of how something works.
 But what you should understand are some of the basic concepts (i.e. what voltage and current are) and how these concepts relate to what you see in the lab.
-As you do this and future labs, keep a reasonably detailed record in your lab notebook of what you are doing.
+As you do this and future labs, keep a detailed record in your lab notebook of what you are doing.
 You do not need to put down a formal list of procedures.
-You can assume that the person reading the lab notebook has already read the lab write-up (that is, this document).
-But you should make sure you answer all questions in this write-up that depend on experimental results for their answer, and also comment on the success, failure, and/or interpretation, of each thing you do.
+You can assume that the person reading the lab notebook has already read the lab write-up (that is, this document), but you should diagram any circuit that you are building and clearly indicate component values.
+Record the results of measurements and sketch the waveforms you see on the oscilloscope.
+You should write down what you did each day in lab in enough detail that a reader can understand your measurements, results, mistakes, etc. You should make sure you answer all questions in this write-up that depend on experimental results for their answer, and also comment on the success, failure, and/or interpretation, of each thing you do.